-Mathematically speaking, the loan tenure has a direct impact on your EMIs as well as on the total interest you pay.
+Mathematically speaking, home loan tenure has a direct impact on your EMIs as well as on the total interest you pay.

 Most people prefer to opt for lower EMIs as it is less of a burden on monthly finances.
 To opt for lower EMI, one has to go for longer tenure loans.
 But this also means that the total interest being paid over the loan tenure will be higher.

-For a Rs 40 lac home loan taken at 9% rate of interest:
+For a Rs 40 lac home loan interest rate taken at 6.9% :

 EMI for 25 years – Rs 33,568 – (Total Interest Paid for 25 years – Rs 61 lacs)

 EMI for 20 years – Rs 35,989 – (Total Interest Paid for 20 years – Rs 46 lacs)

 EMI for 15 years – Rs 40,571 – (Total Interest Paid for 15 years – Rs 33 lacs)

 As is evident from above, no doubt longer tenure means lower EMI.
 But it also means that the total interest paid will be much higher.
 Infact, the difference can run into several lacs.

 Additional Read: Want to Own a Home?
 Check Out How to Apply for Home Loan